dbo99/csdvr----calsimII-data-vis-in-r/README.md

 5. In `control.r`: enter same working folder path in three places (blocks) at the top of the file (first ~20 lines)

-6. In `control.r`, run these blocks from top down as needed: single run-clicks here let you read in csvs, build `data.frame`s, and generate lists and plots, individually or in batches.
+6. In `control.r`, run these blocks from top down as needed: single run-clicks here let you read in csvs, build `data.frame`s, and generate lists and plots, individually with individual functions or in batches with pre-defined templates.

 #### notes ####
 - assumes you know names of DVs to view, eg Folsom Lake is `S8`.
 If not, consult `.wresl` or `.dss` files.
 To-do list: auto-fill DV names while typing. `varcodes.csv` identifies some dvname-commonname pairs, add more as needed.
 Some plots label the `df$dv`, the actual CalSim name, and others the `df$dv_name`, the common name